relativehysteria/notes/neurology/neuron.md

 * dendrites -- little extensions: receptive zone
 * cell body / soma
 * axon
-* axon hillock -- part where the body and the axon are connected (the funnel)
+* axon hillock -- part where the body and the axon are connected (basically the funnel where lots of voltage gated channels are situated)
 * axon terminal bulb / synaptic terminal bulb

 ### dendrites